-Today’s topic is common disease and problems found in your flock that you can usually treat at home.
+Today’s topic is common chicken diseases and problems found in your flock that you can usually treat at home.

 Some of the diseases and problems that can plague chickens are easily dealt with at home using common remedies that you likely have in your medicine chest.

 As we all know, running off to the veterinary every time something occurs is expensive and often happens on ‘off-hours or weekends.

 So in this article, we discuss the 5 most common chicken diseases/problems and how to deal with them.

 This is the most serious disease on this list.
 Coccidiosis can be prevented quite effectively by taking a few practical steps.

 In this particular disease, prevention is the key to keeping your chicks healthy – you really don’t want to be dealing with an outbreak of coccidiosis in your coop.
 If you want an in depth guide read our article.

 So, how do you prevent it?
 To answer that question, let’s first look at what makes an ideal habit for this disease to live in:

 - They love warmth – 70-90°F is good.

 - Filth – chicken poop.